nilssprig/segment-docs/src/connections/destinations/catalog/sprig-web/index.md

 ## Migration from Sprig Classic

 Segment has placed the Classic destination framework in maintenance mode.
-Sprig encourages all customers to move to the Actions destination framework when convenient..
+Sprig encourages all customers to move to the Actions destination framework when convenient.
 To prevent duplicate events being generated in Sprig, ensure that this destination and a Sprig Cloud destination are not both enabled for the same Source.